 On-demand backup and restore allows you to create full backups of your DynamoDB tables’ data for data archiving, which can help you meet your corporate and governmental regulatory requirements.
 You can back up tables from a few megabytes to hundreds of terabytes of data and not affect performance or availability to your production applications.
 Learn more»

-Learn more about pricing for Amazon DynamoDB.
+Explore pricing options for Amazon DynamoDB.

 Instantly get access to the AWS Free Tier.